Things to do in De Plantage

 If the large mammals at Artis have left you feeling small, then head into Micropia and peer at some incredible microorganisms through a microscope.
 This unique museum is a truly outstanding experience, filled with interactive exhibits that are fun and informative for kids and will incite a new curiosity for adults.
 Learn about how mould grows, goggle at tiny alien-like lifeforms and find out more about the bacterias that live all over our bodies.
 You’ll leave with a new perspective, both on the diversity of life and its scale.

 From delicate little cacti to towering palms, those with even a mild interest in botany will be truly taken by one of the oldest botanical gardens in the world.
 Housing over 4000 different plant varieties, the beautiful greenery of Hortus Botanicus provides an oasis of calm in the middle of the city.
 The garden is also home to several fascinating greenhouses, including one that simulates three different climates, the aptly named Palm Greenhouse (an official monument) and the dazzling butterfly house with hundreds of fluttering tropical species.

 Have lunch in the Hoftuin garden

-For a change of pace, head into the beautiful grounds of the Hoftuin Garden where you’ll find the breakfast and lunch cafe Dignita.
-On the garden terrace you can enjoy excellent seasonal fare including many vegan and organic dishes.
-If you just fancy a light refreshment, pop in for a coffee or tea and tuck into one of their delicious cakes (the carrot cake might be one of the best in the city).
-All ingredients are sourced locally and the cafe is part of the Not For Sale enterprise which helps vulnerable people get back into the workplace.
-To round off your afternoon, why not head over to the Hermitage Amsterdam which is just nextdoor?
+For a change of pace, head into the beautiful grounds of the Hoftuin Garden, where you’ll find the breakfast and lunch cafe Dignita.
+On the garden terrace, enjoy excellent seasonal fare, including many vegan and organic dishes.
+If you fancy a light refreshment, pop in for a coffee or tea and tuck into one of their delicious cakes (the carrot cake might be one of the best in the city).
+All ingredients are sourced locally, and the cafe is part of the Not For Sale enterprise, which helps vulnerable people get back into the workplace.
+To round off your afternoon, why not head to H'ART Museum just next door?

 Read heartwarming stories of resistance